Concordium/concordium-update-proposals/source/ID/concordium-did.rst

 can be resolved by looking up the smart contract instance with indices ``index``, ``subindex`` on blockchain ``network``.
 This includes a lookup of the owner's account.

-Data required to construct the DID document can be acquired by using the gRPC interface command ``GetInstanceInfo``
+Data required to construct the DID document can be acquired by using the gRPC interface command ``GetInstanceInfo``.

-See the details in the `gRPC v2 documentation <https://developer.concordium.software/concordium-grpc-api/#v2%2fconcordium%2fservice.proto>`_.
+See the details in the `gRPC v2 documentation`_.

 From the command line, ``concordium-client`` allows to retrieve the data in the following way: